I see this question a lot:

 The girls also packed their science and notebooking journals.

-I also brought along our worldview book since we hadn’t finished it and I just couldn’t bear to pack it up (and we were reviewing it!).
+I also brought along worldview study (we’re reviewing it!).
 That came in handy for read-aloud time to a captive audience in the car!